-- Aphanomyces: Use lime application, tile drainage, Tachigaren seed treatment, and resistant varieties to minimize the effects of this disease. - Rhizoctonia: Use Rhizoctonia seed treatment, in-furrow or post-emerge fungicide application and resistant varieties to minimize the effects of this disease. - Rhizomania: Use varieties with more than one Rhizomania resistance gene to combat this disease.
-Longer crop rotations decrease the potential for economic loss to Rhizomania.
+- All seed planted at SMBSC is treated for Aphanomyces and Rhizoctonia. - Aphanomyces: Use of lime application, tile drainage, and resistant varieties can minimize the effects of this disease. - Rhizoctonia: Use of in-furrow or post-emerge fungicide applications and resistant varieties can minimize the effects of this disease. - Rhizomania: Longer crop rotations decrease the potential for economic loss to Rhizomania. - Fusarium: Use varieties with genetic resistance if you have any field history of Fusarium.